GetOlympus/olympus-dionysos-field-text/README.md

 ## Release History

+0.0.18
+- New Olympus components compatibility
+- Change repository to be a part of Dionysos fields

-* 0.0.17
+0.0.17
-- [x] FIX: display in widget area and globally as number type
+- FIX: display in widget area and globally as number type

-* 0.0.16
+0.0.16
-- [x] FIX: remove twig dependency from composer
+- FIX: remove twig dependency from composer

-* 0.0.15
-- [x] FIX: remove zeus-core dependency from composer

-* 0.0.14
-- [x] ADD: new version with dedicated type settings

 ## Authors and Copyright